syntaxsurge/lexlink/docs/youtube-demo-script.md

   - Select “Neon District Suite – 0.001000 ckBTC” from the dropdown
   - Click “Generate ckBTC invoice”
 - On‑screen: After submission, find the new entry under Pending Payments and click “Open invoice”.
-- **Voice‑over 5:** Select the IP to invoice; each order derives a deterministic ICRC‑1 subaccount for ckBTC escrow and saves a shareable payment link.
+- **Voice‑over 5:** On the Licenses page, select the IP to invoice; each order derives a deterministic ICRC‑1 subaccount for ckBTC escrow and saves a shareable payment link.

 ## 6) Buyer checkout and wallet capture
 - On‑screen: Open the shared link `/pay/[orderId]` as the buyer session.